tobya/DocTo/readme.md

           -T Format(Type) to convert file to, either integer or wdSaveFormat constant.
              Available from http://msdn.microsoft.com/en-us/library/microsoft.office.interop.word.wdsaveformat.aspx
              See current List Below.
           -TF Force Format.  -T values are checked against current list compiled in and not passed if unavailable.
-To future proof, -TF will pass through val ue without checking.
+              To future proof, -TF will pass through value without checking.
 Word will return an "EOleException  Value out of range" error if invalid.
              Use instead of -T not as well as.
+          -L Log Level 0 Silent, 1 Standard, 10 VERBOSE
+             Default: 1 Standard
-          -L Log to file in directory
+          -G Write Log to file in directory

         FILE FORMATS
         wdFormatDOSTextLineBreaks=5